 Employers are required to retain immigration paperwork only when they hire H-1B workers (detailed further below).

-But as a broad rule, employers should keep a copy of the entire immigration petition filed on behalf of each foreign worker—which means copies of all forms and documents the employer submitted to U.S. Citizenship and Immigration Services (USCIS) and any relevant communication from USCIS, such as the I-797 Approval Notice, I-797 Receipt Notice, Requests for Evidence (RFEs), and so forth.
+But as a broad rule, employers should keep a copy of the entire immigration petition filed on behalf of each and every foreign worker—which means copies of all forms and documents the employer submitted to U.S. Citizenship and Immigration Services (USCIS) and any relevant communication from USCIS, such as the I-797 Approval Notice, I-797 Receipt Notice, Requests for Evidence (RFEs), and so forth.

-Additionally, employers should supplement their immigration record with copies of the worker's pay stubs, so as to keep proof of having paid the worker as is required.
+Additionally, employers should supplement their immigration record with copies of the worker's pay stubs, so as to keep proof of having paid the worker as required.

 Better to be safe than sorry: An employer that doesn't know whether to retain a document is best off doing so just in case.

 Employers should ordinarily keep the immigration paperwork for the duration of the worker's employment or the duration of the validity of the immigration petition—whichever is longer.